near/NEPs/text/0017-execution-results.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Should `FinalExecutionResult` be `Started` if the outcome is already known.
+- Should `FinalExecutionStatus` be `Started` if the outcome is already known.
 E.g. there are still some pending receipts, but the result is `Failure` or `SuccessValue`.